Live service game: Impact

+As more games switched towards live services, competition for players grew, making the prospect of live service games a risky one.
+A notable example was Concord, a multiplayer game developed by Firewalk Studios and released by Sony Interactive in August 2024, but which was shuttered after two weeks due to low sales in a crowded market, followed by Sony shutting down Firewalk Studios and cancelling further development of the game shortly thereafter.
+Similarly, hero shooter Highguard was developed by Wildlight which was made up of several former Respawn Entertainment developers that had worked on Apex Legends, with the game developed to try to capture some of the facets that had made Apex a success.
+It was released in January 2026 after a major promotion from The Game Awards, had high interest at launch but in two weeks had lost of its playbase over criticisms of the gameplay complexity and difficulty in working with teammates without voice communication, and the bulk of the developers at Wildlight had been let go, with the game shut down in March 2026.
+Existing live service games can also be impacted by new competitors, with Bungie announcing it would end live service updates for Destiny 2 in June 2026, though will keep the game playable indefinitely.

 Stella Chung, writing for IGN and using MultiVersus, published by Warner Bros.
 Games, as an example, criticized the lack of access when live service games go offline, especially for those who invest money in it.
 She also pointed out the oversaturation of the market with free-to-play live service games, and that many live service games struggle, leading to them shutting down.
 On January 31, 2025, it was announced that MultiVersus would be delisted and its online servers closed permanently on March 30, 2025, after the end of the fifth and final season, remaining playable in offline modes.
 Players who had purchased the game's founders pack, costing and which granted them in-game currency and vouchers for some characters, said that they would be unable to use these since many of the characters released for the game were released freely, and believed they were scammed by Warner Bros.
 Games.